chocolatey/choco-wiki/CreatePackages.md

 If you are going to offer a package that has both an installer and an archive (zip or executable only) version of the application, create three packages&nbsp;– see Rob’s guidance on this: http://devlicio.us/blogs/rob_reynolds/archive/2012/02/25/chocolatey-guidance-on-packaging-apps-with-both-an-install-and-executable-zip-option.aspx

 ##Versioning Recommendations
 Versioning can be both simple and complicated.
-The best recommendation is to use the same versioning that the application/tool uses.
+The best recommendation is to use the same versioning that the installable/portable application uses.
 With chocolatey you get four version segments.
-If the application/tool only uses 1, 2 or 3 version segments, follow suit.
+If the application only uses 1, 2 or 3 version segments, follow suit.

 If the 4th segment is used, some folks like to drop the segment altogether and use that as only the package fix notation using one of the notations in the next section.
 There is no recommendations at this time.